What Nationals reliever Daniel Hudson can tell us about new reliever Austin Voth

 “It seems like he’s just got this different mind-set of: I’m just going to go out there and attack these guys with my best stuff,” Hudson said of Voth.
 “It takes a little while.
 It took me a little while once I transitioned from being a starter to a reliever to, ‘I can’t feel my way through this lineup.
 These are my three guys.
 I’ve got to go at them with my best stuff.’
 It’s been really impressive to watch him.”

 Hudson became a reliever after undergoing back-to-back Tommy John surgeries in 2012 and 2013.
 When he returned in September 2014, the Arizona Diamondbacks eased him back with three short relief appearances.
 The next spring, he planned to rejoin the rotation.
-But his command was shaky and he felt the bullpen was a better fit.
+But his command was shaky and he thought the bullpen was a better fit.
 He didn’t want to tax relievers by going four innings and 75 pitches each start.

 At first, he was a multi-inning long man.
 Soon, though, he was a high-leverage reliever and notched four saves in 2015.
-He has been inconsistent in the half decade since.
-But now, at 34 years old, he’s recorded the last out of a World Series-clinching win, signed a two-year, $11 million deal, and is thriving so far this season (a sharp contrast to his 2020).
-Hudson has allowed two earned runs, both on solo homers, in 11 ⅓ innings.
+He has been inconsistent in the half-decade since.
+But now, at 34, he’s recorded the last out of a World Series-clinching win, signed a two-year, $11 million deal, and is thriving this season (a sharp contrast to 2020).
+Hudson has allowed two earned runs, both on solo homers, in 11⅓ innings.
 His velocity recently ticked up to 99 mph in a matchup with Bryce Harper.

 He is a fair blueprint for any midcareer starter turned reliever.
 That’s where Voth comes in.
 Hudson’s main change was eliminating his windup to pitch from the stretch full-time, though he’s also thrown his change-up less and less in recent years.
-Voth, too, has a reshaped arsenal and has a new warm-up routine to go with it.
+Voth, too, has a reshaped arsenal and has a new warm-up routine.
 He is throwing 72.2 percent fastballs, according to FanGraphs, way up from 60.8 in 2020.
 He is using 19.1 percent curves and only 1.3 percent change-ups, while lightly mixing in a cutter (7.4 percent of all pitches).
 Hudson, very similarly, throws his fastball 74.5 percent of the time, his slider at 22.8 percent and his change-up at 2.7.

 “I’m probably going to be using my fastball-curveball the most.
 So as soon as I start warming up, once I get loose, I’ll probably get fastball command down for a couple pitches and then go to my off-speed pitch,” Voth said in early May.
 “Usually, I’ve been given a whole inning to warm up, so I haven’t had kind of like warm-up fast for a hitter in two batters or something like that.